DailyAloe/Baekjoon-py/README.md

 # Baekjoon-py
 you don't have to read this.
-This page is literally for store codes codes for solved problems
+This page is literally for store codes.